 - If it is an IP signature, the existence of a serial number makes the authenticity of the signature highly suspect

 Side note: When I discovered this listing, I shared it in a couple Facebook Groups.
-Within minutes the listing was pulled, which is itself, highly suspect.
+Within minutes the listing was pulled, which is itself, very questionable.
 Be careful.

 This card requires attention.
 To be sure you’re buying an authentic example of the pack-issued 1990 Upper Deck Reggie Jackson AU, check the hologram style, autograph, serial number, and inscription.
 Cross check them with the information provided here to confirm the authenticity of the card.